-Citigroup: Challenged In 2016 But Ready For 2017
+Citigroup: Challenged In 2016, But Ready For 2017

 - Fear of a global recession: Citigroup traditionally had the greatest exposure to emerging economies like Brazil, Russia and the Asia region

 While we recognize these two points were potential threats for Citigroup, we now think the worst of both threats is over.
-Energy prices are gaining ground again and the worst threats of Emerging Markets for Citigroup seem to have stabilized.
+Energy prices are gaining ground again and the worst threats of emerging markets for Citigroup seem to have stabilized.

 The main reason why bank stocks are currently appreciating in stock price can be explained by the anticipation of higher interest rates and the expected deregulation plans of the Trump administration.
-These events will also come to the benefit of Citigroup its earnings in the coming years.
+These events will also come to the benefit of its earnings in the coming years.

-When comparing Citigroup its valuation with its peers, we see the price ratio's for C are all on the low side:
+When comparing Citigroup's valuation with its peers, we see the price ratios for C are all on the low side:

 Source: finviz.com